jhonyld/FlutterIsolate/README.md

-# isolate_test
+# Flutter Multithreading

-A new Flutter project.
+How to use Isolates